-There are a variety of ways to tell people who you are, what you do, why you do it, and where to go to learn more (your website or signup form).
+There are a variety of ways to tell people who you are, what you do, why you do it, and where to go to learn more (your website, landing page or signup form).

 Many marketing channels are free (like posting on Pinterest, or optimizing your content for Google,) just some time and effort, while others might require a small budget, like running a paid Facebook ad campaign.

-One of the best ways to drive paid or organic traffic to your form or website is to publish relevant content.
+One of the best ways to drive paid or organic traffic to your page is to publish relevant content.
 This can be written, audio, or video content.

 You can start a blog, podcast, or YouTube series, which might require a lot of effort if you don’t have one of those things already.
 An alternative to this is guest posting on other people’s blogs or appearing on other people’s podcasts.
-You can also publish content on public networks like Medium.com.
+Or, publish content on public networks like Medium.com.